 - Instructions can hard-require “always search knowledge first.”

-- Consistent across accounts / devices.
+- Behavior is consistent across accounts and devices.

-How to confirm the fix
+How to confirm it’s fixed

-If still broken
+If it’s still broken

 - Try every upload path: Project Files → message attach → Custom GPT Knowledge.